wavefrontHQ/docs/pages/doc/alerts_missing_data.md

 `mcount()` declines over the next 3 min til 10:33, then reports 0 for another 3 minutes, then stops reporting.

 The alert fires at 10:35 after 2 minutes of 0 values.
-After 2 min of no data (i.e., at 10:38), the alert resolves, because there have been no false values for 2 minutes.
+After 2 minutes of no data (i.e., at 10:38), the alert resolves, because there have been no false values for 2 minutes.

 ![Alert mcount](images/alerts_mcount_fire_resolve.png)

-If you don't want the alert to resolve when mcount stops reporting, wrap it in last(), which keeps the last value reporting even beyond when it would have stopped,  and causes the alert to keep firing.

-### Configure the Alert to Continue Firing
+### Option 2: Configure the Alert to Keep Firing

-The `mcount()` function returns the number of data points for 2x the duration of `timeWindow` after `expression` stops reporting data.

-If your use case requires `mcount()` to report a value beyond the 2x time window, we recommend wrapping the `mcount()` function in `last()`, for example: `last(1h, mcount(5m, ts(my.metric)))`.
+If your use case requires `mcount()` to report a value beyond the 2x shifting time window, we recommend wrapping the `mcount()` function in `last()`, for example: `last(1h, mcount(5m, ts(my.metric)))`. `last()` keeps the last value reporting even beyond when it would have stopped,  and causes the alert to keep firing.

 <!---
 ![mcount_demo-2](images/mcount_demo-2.png)